-- Please see the Emergency Response Procedure for the Catholic Education Services Critical Incident Response Plan which will be put into place in the event of a child who dies whilst in an education and care service. - The person with the highest qualification of first aid training will carry out first aid on the child. - The Ambulance is rung as soon as possible. - Parents of the child will be contacted and advised that a serious incident has occurred and that the ambulance has been called and their urgent attendance is required. - Ensure the safety and well-being of all other children and staff. - CEO will contact the regulatory authority within 24 hours of the incident. - Preserving the site:
+Follow the steps on the CEDR Critical Incident Response Plan which will be put into place in the event of a child who dies whilst in an education and care service.
+Staff will be made aware of their responsibilities through the staff induction process.

+- 1. The person with the highest qualification of First Aid training will perform First Aid on the child. - 2.
+The Ambulance is contacted as soon as possible. - Parents of the child will be contacted by an educator and advised that a serious incident has occurred and that the ambulance has been called and their urgent attendance is required. - 4.
+Ensure the safety and well-being of all other children and staff. - 5.
+Resuscitation/First Aid should continue until the emergency services personnel take over and transport to hospital.